dreamerchris/sn_node_joiner/README.md

 runs 20 nodes of sn_node (see safenetforum.org) as systemctl services

+joins dreamnet (when it is online see safenetforum.org)

 either one liner:

 (works on debian you need sudo apt-get install git moreutils it will launch 20 nodes with port 12001-12020)